redis/redis-doc/topics/modules-api-ref.md

 3. Key is a module datatype other than 'mt'.

 If old_value is non-NULL, the old value is returned by reference.

+## `RedisModule_GetCommandKeys`

+    int *RedisModule_GetCommandKeys(RedisModuleCtx *ctx, RedisModuleString **argv, int argc, int *num_keys);

+For a specified command, parse its arguments and return an array that contains the indexes of all key name arguments.
+This function is essnetially a more efficient way to do COMMAND GETKEYS.

+A NULL return value indicates the specified command has no keys, or an error condition.
+Error conditions are indicated by setting errno as folllows:

+ ENOENT: Specified command does not exist.
+ EINVAL: Invalid command arity specified.

+NOTE: The returned array is not a Redis Module object so it does not get automatically freed even when auto-memory is used.
+The caller must explicitly call `RM_Free()` to free it.